natashabatalha/PandExo/_sources/installation.rst.txt

     tar -xvf synphot5.tar.gz
     export PYSYN_CDBS=USRDIR/pysynphot_data

 Once you do this your untarred file should automatically have this structure.
-If you use wget you might get something different.
-So double check this.
+STScI changed the structure of this file but now how pysynphot calls the data.
+So you will most likely have to change this file structure to what is below:

 .. code-block:: bash